X'Trapolis Mega: Design

 The X'Trapolis Mega is a member of the X'Trapolis family of trains, produced by French rolling stock manufacturer Alstom; the Mega is designed to be compatible with South Africa's Cape gauge.

-It has been claimed that the vehicle consumes 31 per cent less energy in comparison to its legacy counterparts, which has been attributed to its light-weight construction, achieved in turn via a stainless steel structure and the adoption of insulated gate bipolar transistor (IGBT)-based regenerative braking system.
+It has been claimed that the vehicle consumes 31% less energy in comparison to its legacy counterparts, which has been attributed to its light-weight construction, achieved in turn via a stainless steel structure and the adoption of insulated gate bipolar transistor (IGBT)-based regenerative braking system.
 The vehicle is designed to be compliant with the EN 15227 crashworthiness standard for greater survivability in the event of an accident.

 The X'Trapolis Mega is equipped with an automatic train operation (ATO) signalling system; this facility enables it to optimally navigate through highly-trafficked networks and reduced the impact of congestion.
 It has been reportedly designed to serve up to 30,000 passengers per hour in either direction along the network.

 The design of the train embraces modularity, reliability and high capacity, while the vehicle itself is intended to be applied to suburban and regional transport roles.
 The Mega can normally attain a maximum service speed of 120 km/h, however, it is reportedly possible for the train to be upgraded to be capable of reaching up to 160 km/h instead.

 The Mega has been offered with a range of modular options, such as different train lengths, either single-decker or double-decker configurations, variable carriage width and adjustable number of doors.
 The vehicles built for PRASA feature three external sliding double-doors on each side of every carriage, while the interior is furnished with a modular seating arrangement.

 The adoption of wide doors is said to enable better passenger flow during rush hour conditions.
 In the selected configuration, a seating capacity of 234 to 380 can be achieved, along with a seating/standing passenger capacity of between 1,088 and 1,218.
 Each trainset is provided with two universal accessibility-friendly toilets, while each carriage can readily accommodate two wheel chair users.

 The X'Trapolis Mega features a relatively spacious interior to allow passengers to easily flow around the inside of each carriage; movement between carriages is facilitated via full-length connecting gangways.
 Efforts have been made to ease both the boarding and alighting process through the adoption of fairly wide doorways and the presence of step-free carriage entrances.
 Each carriage is furnished with comfort measures, including air conditioning systems and ergonomic seating; while areas specifically designed for people with reduced mobility have also been provided.

 Large exterior windows have been fitted to give the travelling public a level of improved visibility.
 Various modern interfaces and communication systems have also been provided for passengers, including Wi-Fi internet connectivity, real-time service information displays, on-board entertainment systems, and real-time ground communication facilities.